Where is hbar Hiding in Entropic Gravity?: Entropic Derivation of Newton's Gravity

-In Verlinde's picture, there is a spherical screen with radius $R$ which centers at the massive source $M$ and separates the universe into two components, one inside the sphere and the other stays outside.
-A particle of mass $m$ is placed just outside the spherical screen, see FIG. 1.
+In the entropic interpretation of gravity, a spherical screen is invoked with radius $R$ that centers at a massive source $M$ and separates the universe into two regions, one inside the sphere and the other outside.
+A test particle with mass $m$ is placed just outside the spherical screen, see FIG. 1.
 The spirit of this entropic gravity system is that for the test particle outside the sphere, it will interact thermodynamically with the screen on which the information of the massive source is registered.
-If the variation in the entropy occurrs as the test particle moves, the test particle will then confronted a restoring force according to the first law of thermodynamics: $Fdx=TdS$.
+If the variation in the entropy occurs as the test particle moves, the test particle will then confronted a restoring force according to the first law of thermodynamics: $Fdx=TdS$.
 To find the form of this restoring force caused by the system's tendency toward the maximization of entropy, one first has to know how the entropy varies in response to the displacement of the test particle.
 If the temperature can also be determined, then putting these together one can arrive at the entropic force law.
+We will show that if the entanglement entropy on the sphere is normalized by Planck Length and we consider only its leading order behavior following the Bekenstein law, the restoring force will have the same form of Newton's law of gravity in the end.

-Verlinde called this spherical screen a `holographic screen', on which the information content obeys holographic principle.
-He uses this holographic principle argument to make the suggestion that the information inside the screen is distributed over the number of bits proportional to its surface area.
-The use of holographic principle here, however, is unclear and misleading.
-As discussed earlier, the holographic principle only suggests an inequality in the information content.
-According to this principle only the black hole horizon would saturate the upper-bound and recovers Bekenstein's area law.
-We believe what Verlinde really intended to convey is that the microscopic degrees of freedom can be represented holographically on the boundary.
-Thus the appropriate terminology should be `the holographic formula for entanglement entropy' rather than the holographic principle itself.
-We therefore clarify the meaning of `holographic screen' as the `minimal surface in the quantum gravity spacetime' \cite{F.Minimal}, on which the holographic property of entanglement entropy holds as in Eq.(\ref{HG3:entangle}), and the degrees of freedom is now proportional to the area of this minimal surface.
-The entropy on the screen is the entanglement entropy associated with the separation of the spacetime regions defined by this screen.
+We note here that Verlinde called this spherical screen a `holographic screen', on which the information content obeys the holographic principle so that the information inside the screen is registered by the number of bits that is proportional to its surface area.
+The use of the holographic principle here, however, is ambiguous or even misleading because the holographic principle only suggests an inequality in the information content \cite{'t Hooft,Susskind,Bousso}.
+According to this principle only the black hole horizon would saturate the upper-bound of the inequality and recovers Bekenstein's area law.
+Under this light, it would be more appropriate to refer to this assignment as `the holographic formula for entanglement entropy'.